anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/03-dns-empirical/collect/README.md

 ## Testing

-The python scritps are tested for python versions 3.7 to 3.10 using [tox].
-To test and lint the code, just run the following in this directory ([`03-dns-empirical/collect`](./)).
+The python scripts are tested for python versions 3.7 to 3.10 using [tox].
+To test and lint the code, run the following in this directory ([`03-dns-empirical/collect`](./)).
 If the python version under test is installed, the tests for it will be executed.

 ```sh
 tox